 The risk is defined as the combination of negative consequences (i.e. damage potential) and likelihood (i.e. attack effort).
 According to our preferred workflow (see Threat Analysis and Risk Assessment), the attack effort is assessed for threats and controls, while the damage potential is assessed for security goals.
 This means that something else is necessary to bring damage potential and attack effort together so that the risk can be calculated.
-In our case this mechanism is called propagation.
+We call this propagation.

 Relations between Elements

 Propagation means that the attack effort and damage potential are passed on to related elements according to specific rules.
-This is summarized in the following picture:
+The following picture summarizes this well:

 The relations explained: